-SAILING SUPPLY/DOWNWIND MARINE hosts a Buddy Boat Get-Together each and every Wednesday morning (10 AM) with fresh coffee and donuts!
+SAILING SUPPLY / DOWNWIND MARINE continues to host Buddy Boat Get-Togethers each and every Wednesday morning (10 AM)!

 Come meet other cruisers and discuss issues of interest or concern!
 Learn where other boats are heading and why!

 OUR CREW'S CRUISERS' CHECKLIST